Assassination of Reinhard Heydrich: Memorials

-Also, a memorial has been placed in Arisaig, Scotland, to the Czechoslovakian members of SOE who trained in that area, with a list of those killed and the missions in which they took part.
+Also, a memorial has been placed in Arisaig, Scotland, to the Czechoslovak members of SOE who trained in that area, with a list of those killed and the missions in which they took part.

 In October 2011, a memorial plaque was unveiled on residential block Porchester Gate (London), which housed the Czechoslovak military intelligence service and where the Operation Anthropoid was planned in October 1941.